Tlots/TF2-Currency-Tracker-py/README.md

 steamID = "" # Your Steam64 ID
 ```
 • How to get discord webhook url: create a discord server -> go to the channel settings -> integrations -> view webhooks -> new webhook -> copy webhook url

 • How to get steam api key: Go here: https://steamcommunity.com/dev/apikey -> what I wrote in the domain name is: "127.0.0.1" and it worked

-• How to get steam64 ID: Go to steam id finder: https://steamid.xyz and put your steam url there
+• How to get steam64 ID: Go to steam id finder: https://steamid.xyz and put your steam url profile there

 **EXAMPLE:**
 ```